Which are the best Epcot restaurants? Of course, this will always be a matter of opinion, but we think that some restaurants are standouts.

 Epcot Spice Road Table

-The cuisine is Mediterranean, but it is not as adventurous as the food in Restaurant Marrakesh.
-A favorite appetizer is the Brie Fondue.
-If you want to try a twist on a classic dish then order the humus Fries!
+The cuisine is Mediterranean, but it is not as adventurous as the food that you used to find in Restaurant Marrakesh.

 Via Napoli Ristorante e Pizzeria

 If you are just craving a really good pizza Via Napoli Ristorante e Pizzeria is the place to be.
 We like the lively atmosphere and the consistently good food at this Epcot Italy restaurant.

 Great pizza is not easy to find in Walt Disney World, but Via Napoli Ristorante e Pizzeria is in our view pretty much top of the list.

 The restaurant is large, but it can be difficult to get a reservation here.
 We think it is one of the better Epcot restaurants to choose if you are not on the Disney Dining Plan.

 Instead of being tempted into a three-course meal you can share a large pizza.
 They serve 3 to 5 people and are priced around the $40 to $54 mark.